 1. Buy A Pedometer

 A pedometer counts the number of steps you take.
-You can also use the step counter in your fitness band, watch, or smartphone.
+It helps you in goal setting, and you can also use the step counter in your fitness band, watch, or smartphone.
 The pedometer will give you an accurate measure of how many steps you are yet to take to reach your target of 10,000 steps a day.
 Monitoring the steps taken will also help you set a mental goal, which will motivate you to get up and start walking.